 Planning and scheduling

-The planning features of Dynamic Content allow you to organise and schedule your content, keeping control of when content is published and where in your website, app or other channel it will be published to.
+The planning and scheduling features of Dynamic Content allow you to organise and schedule your content, keeping control of when content is published and where in your website, app or other channel it will be published to.

 Content is scheduled using events and editions and delivered to slots or added directly to an edition.
 You can preview content before it's published and even see exactly what your website or app will look like at any future date and time.

 On this page we walk you through the planning and publishing process step by step, from creating an event, to adding editions, adding slots, adding content to editions and and scheduling an edition for publishing.
 Once you've gone through the overview on this page, you can follow the links in the summary section to find out more.

 For background information see scheduling concepts.